 In ‘College Students’ Sense of Belonging,’ Teffell L. Strayhorn identifies two key elements of engagement: what institutions do and what students do.
 This encapsulates my role at Beaver: helping all Middle School students especially those from underrepresented populations become involved in the community and assisting adults as we create environments that foster a sense of belonging among all students. – Joe Christy, MS Director of Engagement and Inclusion

-- MS faculty design lessons that encourage empathy, challenge students to go beyond their comfort zone, and allow students to engage in thought-provoking conversations about identity and social justice.
-Examples include:
+- MS faculty design lessons that encourage empathy, challenge students to go beyond their comfort zone, and allow students to engage in thought-provoking conversations about identity, civic engagement, and social justice—or foster cross-category friendships and empathy through effective peer collaboration

 - Sara O’Toole’s “Everyday Unit” (8th Grade Theater Arts)

 - Students explore different aspects of their identity and ways to demonstrate kindness to others.
 Tammy Graham, the MS Counselor, oversees the Advisory Circle program.
 Advisory Circle is a dilemma/scenario-based conversation in advisory groups.
 These dilemmas ask students and advisors to explore real situations and grapple with possible solutions.
-For example, students explored excluding others and spreading rumors.
+For example, students explored excluding others and spreading rumors and kindess.

 - Faculty and staff facilitate our affinity spaces: Students of Color Community Meeting, and Sexual and Gender Alliance (SAGA).

 - Amber Kuntz, Director of MS Student Life and Athletic Programs, works with coaches and staff to create an environment where students develop skills, learn to collaborate, and have fun.
 There is a focus on the importance of students understanding what it means to work as a cohesive unit to achieve a common goal.
-All essential components in building strong relationships among students with different backgrounds are identified and fostered throughout programming.
-This philosophy is applied to all our afternoon activities program.
+Essential components in building strong relationships among students with different backgrounds are identified and fostered throughout programming.
+This philosophy is applied to all our afternoon activities programs.
+During the year, Amber looks for opportunities to incorporate the latest research in this area into our BVR/Fit and afternoon programs.
+In the winter, her team participates in a virtual, professional development workshop with a social psychologist.
+The session focuses on team building, creating inclusive experiences, and motivation.

 - Liz Latour, the Director of the Hiatt Center, encourages faculty and students to practice perspective getting as they learn about and explore issues that affect communities.
 This approach emphasizes asking questions and empathetic listening rather than studying from afar and making assumptions.
-Each January, she and Michelle Wildes, the Associate Director of the Hiatt Center, work with faculty, staff, and administrators to organize an in-depth, full-day social justice retreat for MS students.
+In addition, she helps teachers plan lessons that foster deeper learning, authentic output, and meaningful ways for students to make change.
+Throughout the year, the Center offers eight workshops through the BVR Leadership Institute.
+These sessions help students develop their leadership skills and explore different aspects of civic engagement and social justice.
+Michelle Wildes, the Associate Director of the Hiatt Center, oversees this incredible opportunity In January, Liz and Michelle work with faculty, staff, and administrators to organize an in-depth, full-day social justice retreat for MS students.
 During this event, students learn about becoming an advocate for justice by developing powerful skills and tools to address microaggressions and discrimination.
 Workshops have been led by US students, adults in the greater Boston area, and faculty and staff.
 The 2021 workshops were led by Dr. Karlenis Castillo ’01, Aneesah Dambreville ’01, Lydia Valentine, Geeta Jain (Middle School Faculty), and Vanessa Savas (Middle School Faculty.)
 Joddy Nwankwo ’18, was the keynote speaker.

-- Throughout the year, MS faculty participate in several MS BVR 101 virtual workshops with noted experts in social psychology, developmental psychology, and neuroscience.
+- Throughout the year, MS faculty participate in several professional development virtual workshops with noted experts in social psychology, developmental psychology, and neuroscience.
 Topics covered during the 2020–2021 academic year include communication and listening skills, empathy, wise feedback, culture, and social networks, and a social psychology perspective on racism, bias, diversity, equity, and inclusion.

 We are deeply committed to creating a diverse and inclusive community.